albakomito/Assignment_19/README.md

 ## Step 1 (fintech_finder.py, ln 34-183)
 In this section  we Import Ethereum Transaction Functions from crypto_wallet.py into our fintech_finder.py file.
 Specifically, we:
 * Import the `generate_account`,  `get_balance`, and send_transaction` functions (alongside w3).
-* Use the candidate information provided as part of the starter code (we'll creating a folder in our repo named 'Images' from which our code will pull the different candidates' profile pictures).
+* Use the candidate information provided as part of the starter code (we'll create a folder in our repo named 'Images' from which our code will pull the different candidates' profile pictures).
 * The candidate information consists of a candidate database (a dictionary with nested lists), a list of candidate names, and the 'get_people' function that displays the candidate information (consisting of their names, Ethereum account addresses, their 'Fintech Finder' rating, and hourly rate).
 * Prepare the streamlit application and sidebar headers.
 * Create a variable account that calls the 'generate_account' function (ln 131-134).